-Each of these purposes is important, and the meeting will give sufficient weight and time to all of them (see ‘Conduct of meeting’ below).
+Each of these purposes is important, and the meeting will give sufficient weight and time to all them (see conduct of meeting).

-For NERC, the meeting will formally report to the NERC Executive Chair and will provide regular reports to the NERC Management Board and NERC Assurance Board.
+For NERC, the meeting will formally report to the NERC Executive Chair and will provide regular reports to the NERC Management Board (NMB) and NERC Assurance Board (NAB).

 This meeting and assurance process will apply to the following research centres as national strategic delivery partners that deliver national capability and are essential to NERC’s mission:

 It will not apply to the following marine national capability delivery partners whose NERC role, relationship and funding is more narrowly prescribed: